angrybacon/doomsday-wiki/markdown/chapters/2/uncommon-piles.md

 Plays out as follows:

-1. Cast Doomsday, building the first pile above
+1. Cast Doomsday and build the first pile
 2. Activate SW, draw IU
-4. Cast IU, draw LED, LED, BW
+3. Cast IU, draw LED, LED and BW
+4. Cast LED
 5. Cast LED
-6. Cast LED
-7. Cast BW fetching DD, hold priority and crack LEDs for UUU BBB
+6. Cast BW getting DD, hold priority and crack LEDs for {{UUUBBB}}
-7. Cast Doomsday build the second pile above
+7. Cast Doomsday and build the second pile
-   - Crack CB targeting nothing, draw IU
+8. Crack CB targeting nothing, draw IU
-8. Cast IU, draw LED, LED, SW
+9. Cast IU, draw LED, LED and SW
-9. Cast LED
 10. Cast LED
+11. Cast LED
-11. Activate SW, hold priority and crack LEDs for BBB RRR, draw BW
+12. Activate SW, hold priority and crack LEDs for {{BBBRRR}}, draw BW
-12. Cast BW fetching ToA
+13. Cast BW getting ToA
-13. Cast ToA for 11 storm.
+14. Cast ToA

 You can do a Double-DD pile with IC, but be aware you need at least 16 life pre-DD to execute this pile and it requires a silly amount of black mana.
 Here is an example of what that might look like:

-> DR, Pre in hand - BBB+UBBBBBB1 - 11 Storm
+> DR, Pre in hand - {{BBB}} + {{1UBBBBBB}} - 11 Storm

 <pile>{{!IC}} {{!DR}} {{!CB}} {{!DD}} {{!ToA}}</pile>

 <pile>{{!IC}} {{!DR}} {{!DR}} {{!DD}} {{!Pre}}</pile>

-1. Cast Doomsday, building the first pile above
+1. Cast Doomsday and build the first pile
 2. Cast DR, then Pre to draw IC
-3. Cast IC, drawing DR, CB, DD, ToA
+3. Cast IC, drawing DR, CB, DD and ToA
-4. Cast CB, then DR, then DD, building the second pile above
+4. Cast CB, then DR, then DD to build the second pile
-5. Cast IC again, drawing DR, DR, DD, Pre
+5. Cast IC again, drawing DR, DR, DD and Pre
 6. Cast DR, DR, then ToA

 This pile is unlikely to be useful in practice since the cost is so steep.